knpuniversity/blog/what-the-rest.rst

 .. note::

-    In the links in the block above, the ``rel`` is the key (e.g. ``http://api.example.com/rels/users_reinvite``) and there is no ``type``, since it's HAL, so you assume that the link will also be HAL.
+    In the links above, the ``rel`` is the key (e.g. ``http://api.example.com/rels/users_reinvite``) and there is no ``type``, since it's HAL and you assume that the link will also be able to return HAL.

-In a browser, we click links (i.e. GET) or submit a form (i.e. POST, where the fields to send are defined right inside the link/form).
-But in an API, we need more information than we have from the link, which I'll call:
+In a browser, we click links (i.e. GET) or submit a form (i.e. POST).
+The form contains the fields we need to send right inside of it and there's an web-wide standard of sending that data in a certain format (i.e. ``application/x-www-form-urlencoded``).
+So when we're using a browser, each link contains all the information needed to follow it.

+But that's not true at all with an API.
+We need more information than we have from simply looking at the link, which I'll call:

 .. _blog-what-the-rest-4-missing: